momahdi/momahdi.github.io/index.md

 <br>This project was a created by a team of 4 members.
 It's a fully functional chat application that allows account creation with secured password.
 <br>A app user can create multiple rooms and invite as many friends as he/she wants.
-<br>The feature to send picture is also included and allowing the user to see all pictures that has been sent
+<br>The feature to send picture is also included and allowing the user to see all the pictures that has been sent
 in the current room.
 <br>Written in:
 <br>-React (JavaScript)